Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Evaluation

 We subjected the co-policies to the collaborative carrying task on maps seen in training, as well as maps unseen in training. \textbf{CoDP-H} consistently outperforms other baselines on all maps tested (Table \ref{table:coplanning_results}).
 Considering the few maps and obstacle configurations used during training, methods leveraging diffusion models exhibited unexpectedly high performance on maps with novel obstacle locations, suggesting that the diffusion co-policy was able to learn obstacle representations efficiently.

-\subsubsection{Human-in-the-loop Trials}
+\subsubsection{Human-in-the-loop trials}

-CoDP-H outperforms other baselines on the human-in-the-loop evaluation on task success rate (Table \ref{table:hil_sim_results}).
-Fig. \ref{fig:state_visit} shows heat maps of the state visitation frequencies for all of the human-in-the-loop simulation evaluations for each policy/planner, posed against state visitation frequencies and obstacle layouts present in the human-human demonstration dataset.
+\edits{The diffusion methods} outperform other baselines on the human-in-the-loop evaluation on task success rate (Table \ref{table:hil_sim_results}). \edits{We validate this trend by conducting a one-way repeated measures ANOVA to examine the effect that the methods had on task success rate.
+Results showed statistically significant differences in success rate (F(4, 16) = 11.65, p~$<$~.001).
+We ran a post-hoc analysis with Tukey HSD corrections for multiple comparisons, which showed the human-in-the-loop performance of the diffusion methods to be significantly different from that of Co-GAIL, BC-LSTM-GMM, and VRNN, and all contrasts with p~$<$~.0001.
+The contrasts support our hypothesis that using a diffusion network for the robot policy yields higher success rates on the collaborative human-robot task, as it surpasses other methods at predicting multimodal behavior.} Fig. \ref{fig:state_visit} shows heat maps of the state visitation frequencies for the human-in-the-loop simulation evaluations for each policy or planner, as well as rollouts from the human-human demonstration dataset.
 Note in the test maps that obstacles were placed in locations where the table frequently visited in the training data.
-This suggests that CoDP-H is able to learn a shared task representation and perform well on unseen maps with a real human partner over multimodal behaviors.
+This suggests that the diffusion methods are able to learn a shared task representation and perform well on unseen maps with a real human partner.
 Table \ref{table:hil_sim_results} also demonstrates the planning time disadvantage of diffusion-based methods; yet, despite planning less frequently and requiring interpolation methods, diffusion-based methods achieve higher success rate on the task.

-\subsection{Interesting behaviors in human-in-the-loop evaluation}
+\subsection{Interesting Behaviors in Human-in-the-loop Evaluation}

 Diffusion co-policy demonstrated interesting collaborative behaviors on novel configurations in simulation evaluation.
 We highlight them qualitatively as follows: